electrode-io/electrode/docs/chapter1/intermediate/app-archetype/extract-styles.md

 # Extract Styles

-Application Archetype supports multiple styles, such as pure CSS, [CSS-Modules + CSS-Next](https://github.com/css-modules/css-modules), [Stylus](http://stylus-lang.com/docs/css-style.html) and [SCSS](http://sass-lang.com/).
+Application Archetype supports multiple styles, such as pure CSS, [CSS-Modules + CSS-Next](https://github.com/css-modules/css-modules), [Stylus](http://stylus-lang.com/docs/css-style.html), [SCSS](http://sass-lang.com/) and [LESS](http://lesscss.org/).
 Use the following flags to choose your desired styles.

 ## Flags

 > Note: You can check how to customize the configs [here](./customize-config.md#extending-webpack-configurations).

 - `cssModuleSupport`: A flag to enable `css-modules + css-next` support.
+Enabled via setting user environment variable `CSS_MODULE_SUPPORT`.
 - <span style="color:red">**[Deprecated Warning] This is not a recommended set up.**</span> `cssModulesStylusSupport`: A flag to enable `stylus` support with CSS modules.
 (Default: false)

 ## Style Default Cases